-Soames: No, this isn't true.
+Sir Christopher: "No, this isn't true.
 We've already got a free trade area agreement with Portugal and we don't expect the same standards all the way around the world as we do in Europe.
-It is for the Portuguese people, we hope, to decide their own future.
-What I think we ought to do is make it quite clear how we would react to what circumstances.
-If we didn't make this clear, I think we would not be fulfilling our obligations in this regard.
-It is not for us to interfere in what is going to happen in Portugal, but it is for us to draw our conclusions and to reach our decisions accordingly.
-I think that it is right and proper and quite understandable that the member states should make it clear under what conditions they would be prepared to give a lot of extra aid.
+It is for the Portuguese people we hope, to decide their own future and what I think we ought to do is to make it quite clear how we would react to what circumstances.
+If we didn't make this clear I think we would not be fulfilling our obligations in this regard.
+It is not for us to interfere in what is going to happen in Portugal but it is for us to draw our conclusions and to reach our decisions accordingly.
+I think that it is right and proper and quite understandable that the Member States should make it clear under what conditions they would be prepared to give a lot of extra aid."

-BBC: They would expect them to be slightly more democratic simply because Portugal is a part of Europe?
+Question: "They would expect them to be slightly more democratic simply because Portugal is a part of Europe?"

-Soames: We have a free trade area agreement with Portugal and we don't have agreements of that character with any country other than a democracy.
-We have an agreement with Greece and when the colonels took over in Greece, that agreement was frozen and we just did not give any aid to Greece until they came back to the way of democracy again.
-Now we are going ahead, and I think this is quite plain and understandable.
-I think the Community's policy is well understood here.
+Sir Christopher: "We have a free trade area agreement with Portugal and we don't have agreements of that character with any country other than a democracy.
+We have an agreement with Greece and when the colonels took over in Greece that agreement was frozen and we just did not give any aid to Greece until they came back to the way of democracy again.
+Now we are going ahead and I think that this is quite plain and understandable.
+I think the Community's policy is well understood here."

-BBC: The Helsinki conference in July saw agreements on non-interference in the affairs of other countries.
-Isn't the European Community, with its economic pressure on Portugal to maintain a pluralistic system, interfering with Portugal's internal affairs?
+Question: " The Helsinki conference last month saw agreements on non-interference in the affairs of other countries.
+Isn't the Common Market, with its economic pressure on Portugal to maintain a pluralistic system, interfering with Portugal's internal affairs?"

-Soames: No. What we are saying is that if things go in a certain way in Portugal, and we understand this to be the way that the Portuguese people wish it to go because they decided freely when they went to the ballot boxes, then it looks to me as if the Community will be prepared to make very considerable efforts to help Portugal.
-This isn't interfering in the affairs of another country, it's drawing conclusions what happens.
-Of course, other countries don't have a free trade area agreement with Portugal.
-The Community does.
+Sir Christopher: "No. What we are saying is that if things go in a certain way in Portugal, and we understand this to be the way that the Portuguese people wish it to go because they decided freely when they went to the ballot boxes, then it looks to me as if the Community will be prepared to make very considerable efforts to help Portugal.
+This isn't interfering in the affairs of another country: it's drawing conclusions what happens.
+Of course other countries don't have a free trade area agreement with Portugal - the Community does."

-BBC: Do you agree that the European Community's attitude could make it very difficult for member governments to criticize Russian aid to Portugal, for instance.
+Question: " Do you agree that the Common Market attitude could make it very difficult for member governments to criticise Russian aid to Portugal for instance?"

-Soames: No. As I say, we already have a special relationship with Portugal which the Russisans do not have, and the fact that we have a free trade area relationship with Portugal is a very special relationship.
-It means that they can export pretty well everything that they produce to us without any duty at all.
+Sir Christopher: "No, as I say we already have a special relationship with Portugal which the Russians do not have and the fact that we have a free trade area relationship with Portugal is a very special relationship.
+It means that they can export pretty well everything that they produce to us without any duty at all."

-BBC: Supposing there were these elections and Portugal was a pluralistic society.
-How far left could Portugal swing for the Community to be sympathetic towards it, given, for instance, that the Community is very sympathetic towards Yugoslavia?
+Question: "Supposing there were these elections and Portugal was a pluralistic society - how far left could Portugal swing for the Community to be sympathetic towards it given for instance that the Community is very sympathetic towards Yugoslavia."